-Avocado Spinach Hummus is not only delicious as a dip for an appetizer or snack, it's great as a sandwich or wrap spread to make an avocado hummus sandwich.
+Avocado Spinach Hummus is not only delicious as a dip for an appetizer or snack, but it's also great as a spread for sandwiches or wraps to make an avocado hummus sandwich.
 And I've even added some to a can of drained tuna for a quick and tasty tuna salad.

 Avocado: Use a medium, ripe avocado in the hummus.
 You need about 1 cup of avocado which is what you'll get from 1 medium avocado.

 Lemon juice: The fresh lemon juice really brightens the hummus; plus, it helps keep it from turning brown immediately after making.

 Olive oil: Extra virgin olive oil is best in the Spinach Avocado Hummus to make it more flavorful but any olive oil is ok.

 Water: You need liquid to help the hummus come together.
 You can also use extra lemon juice or the liquid from the canned chickpeas, otherwise known as aquafaba.
 Olive oil is another alternative for an extra rich hummus but I find it to be too much.

 Spinach: Fresh baby spinach or regular spinach will both work in this spinach hummus.
 When blended into the chickpeas and avocado, you cannot taste the difference between the two.
 In fact, you don't get much spinach flavor since fresh spinach isn't very flavorful.

 Spices: The salt and red pepper flakes add a bit of flavor to the hummus.
 If you are using regular chickpeas, you might want to use half the amount of salt recommended and add more if needed.
 You can also use cayenne pepper in place of the red pepper flakes or omit completely for a more mild spinach avocado dip.

 - Lemon juice 3 tablespoons: $0.50